mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/80.Troubleshooting Guide/default.md

 ###### **Undeployment while migration is in progress**

-Do not perform On-Cloud undeployment while migrations are in progress.
+Do not perform on-cloud undeployment while migrations are in progress.
 The UI does not prevent this action.
 However, the undeployment can fail and the migrating VMs cleanup may not happen.

 (Ref: **CP-4373)**